-For example, suppose that you want to construct a fraction of a $2^4$ design in order to estimate the main effects of the four factors.
-To specify the model, simply list the main effects with the ESTIMATE= option, since these are the effects of interest.
-Furthermore, if you consider the two-factor interactions to be significant but are not interested in estimating them, then list these interactions with the NONNEGLIGIBLE= option.
+For example, suppose that you want to construct a fraction of a 2^4 design in order to estimate the main effects of the four factors.
+To specify the model, simply list the main effects in the ESTIMATE= option, since these are the effects of interest.
+Furthermore, if you consider the two-factor interactions to be significant but you are not interested in estimating them, then list these interactions in the NONNEGLIGIBLE= option.

-See Example 7.8 for an example that uses the ESTIMATE= option.
-See "Theory of Orthogonal Designs" on page 691 for details about how the FACTEX procedure interprets the model and derives an appropriate confounding scheme.
+Example 8.8 uses the ESTIMATE= option.
+For more information about how the FACTEX procedure interprets the model and derives an appropriate confounding scheme, see the section "Theory of Orthogonal Designs" on page 641.

-RESOLUTION=r
+RESOLUTION=r | MAXIMUM